 "I don't know, sir," Lt.
 Sands admitted.
 "Each ship emitted a powerful tachyon burst and disappeared."

 "If so it's like nothing like we've ever seen before."

 Vasher frowned.
-If she were the enemy commander and she had a device like that she would use it to strike suddenly from an unexpected angle, pecking her adversary into submission bit by bit.
-Where the mysterious raiders gone, or merely biding their time?
+If she were the enemy commander and had a device like that she would use it to strike suddenly from unexpected angles, pecking her adversary into submission bit by bit.
+Where the mysterious raiders gone or merely biding their time?
 "Any signals from Comstock Station?" she demanded.

 "No, sir, their beacon is off the air," Lt.
 Sands reported.
-"We are receiving emergency beacons from three lifeboats."
+"We are receiving emergency transponder signals from three lifeboats."